shreyapatil9480/program-management-analytics-project/README.md

 ## License

 This project is provided for learning purposes under the MIT License.
 You are free to reuse and modify the content to suit your needs.

+## Additional Notes

+This branch includes a minor update to demonstrate creating and reviewing a pull request on GitHub.